G20 to show united front on support for global economic recovery, cash for IMF

 Civil society groups, religious leaders and some Democratic lawmakers in the U.S. Congress have called for a much larger allocation of IMF resources, of $3 trillion, but sources familiar with the matter said they viewed such a large move as unlikely for now.

-The G20 is also likely to agree to extend a suspension of debt servicing for poorest countries by another six months.
+The G20 may also agree to extend a suspension of debt servicing for poorest countries by another six months.

 ($1 = 0.8254 euros)

-Reporting by Michael Nienaber in Berlin and Jan Strupczewski in Brussels; Andrea Shalal and David Lawder in Washington; Editing by Daniel Wallis and Susan Fenton
+Reporting by Michael Nienaber in Berlin, Jan Strupczewski in Brussels and Gavin Jones in Rome; Andrea Shalal and David Lawder in Washington; Editing by Daniel Wallis, Susan Fenton and Crispian Balmer

 Our Standards: The Thomson Reuters Trust Principles.